 Lennon returned to the subject in the lyrics of two of his subsequent songs.
 In the 1968 Beatles song “Glass Onion” he sings “now here’s another clue for you all “the walrus was Paul“, just to confuse people a bit more, and in his 1970 solo song “God”, admits “I was the walrus, but now I’m John.”

 I’ve always loved “Walrus”; it would be in my top five list of Beatles songs every time.
-When I was mucking about as a late night radio presenter a few years back, I would often play the track, listening at full volume in the studio.
+When I was mucking about as a late night radio presenter many years ago, I would often play the track, listening at full volume in the studio.
 I would also mess about with the stereo balance as it was playing the outro, fading it from left to right, imagining that anyone listening in a car would wonder what the bloody hell was going on!

 John Lennon, you were a genius.